aditya109/journey-CKA/examples/dumps/CKA Exam Dumps with Solution.md

 30. Write an ingress rule that redirects calls to `/foo` to one service and to `/bar` to another.

+    ```sh
+    # first we install the nginx-ingress-controller

+    # then we create two deployments and their respective services
+    kubectl create deployment web --image=gcr.io/google-samples/hello-app:1.0
+    kubectl expose deployment web --type=NodePort --port=8080

+    kubectl create deployment web2 --image=gcr.io/google-samples/hello-app:2.0
+    kubectl expose deployment web2 --port=8080 --type=NodePort

+    # create an ingress now
+    cat > ingress.yaml <<EOF
+    apiVersion: networking.k8s.io/v1
+    kind: Ingress
+    metadata:
+      name: example-ingress
+      annotations:
+        nginx.ingress.kubernetes.io/rewrite-target: /$1
+    spec:
+      rules:
+        - host: hello-world.info
+          http:
+            paths:
+              - path: /foo
+                pathType: Prefix
+                backend:
+                  service:
+                    name: web
+                    port:
+                      number: 8080
+              - path: /bar
+                pathType: Prefix
+                backend:
+                  service:
+                    name: web2
+                    port:
+                      number: 8080
+    EOF

+    # create the ingress and wait for it to get ADDRESS field
+    kubectl get ingress
+    NAME              CLASS    HOSTS              ADDRESS        PORTS   AGE
+    example-ingress   <none>   hello-world.info   172.17.0.15    80      38s

+    # if you are using minikube, get the external IP of minikube using:
+    minikube ip
+    192.168.49.2

+    # pick this IP and add it to the list of `/etc/hosts`
+    EXTERNAL_IP   192.168.49.2

+    # curl the hostname
+    curl hello-world.info/foo
+    Hello, world!
+    Version: 1.0.0
+    Hostname: web-79d88c97d6-t4qn7

+    curl hello-world.info/bar
+    Hello, world!
+    Version: 2.0.0
+    Hostname: web2-5d47994f45-2qc9g
+    ```

 31. Write a service that exposes nginx on a nodeport.

     1. Change it to use a cluster port.

     2. Scale the service.
     3. Change it to use an external IP.
     4. Change it to use a load balancer.

-33. Deploy nginx with 3 replicas and then expose a port and use port forwarding to talk to a specific port.
+32. Deploy nginx with 3 replicas and then expose a port and use port forwarding to talk to a specific port.

-34. Get logs for Kubernetes master components.
+33. Get logs for Kubernetes master components.

-35. Get logs for Kubelet.
+34. Get logs for Kubelet.

-36. Backup an etcd cluster.
+35. Backup an etcd cluster.

-37. List the members of an etcd cluster.
+36. List the members of an etcd cluster.

-38. Find the health of etcd.
+37. Find the health of etcd.

-39. Create a namespace [Important]
+38. Create a namespace [Important]

     1. Run a pod in the new namespace.
     2. Put memory limits on the namespace.
     3. Limit pods to 2 persistent volumes in this namespace

-40. Create a networking policy such that only pods with the label access=granted can talk to it.
+39. Create a networking policy such that only pods with the label access=granted can talk to it.

     1. Create an nginx pod and attach this policy to it.
     2. Create a busybox pod and attempt to talk to nginx - should be blocked.
     3. Attach the label to busybox and try again - should be allowed.

-41. Create a multi containers of `nginx`, `redis` and `consul`.
+40. Create a multi containers of `nginx`, `redis` and `consul`.

     ```yaml
     kind: Pod